alexking35h/acc/README.md

 ### Functional Tests

 Functional tests are written in Python 3 using PyTest, and verify expected program behaviour and error handling.
-The tests themselves are parameterized, and run against ACC's IR output (with and without register allocation), assembly output, and GCC (used as a reference, to verify the tests).
+The tests themselves are parameterised, and run against ACC's IR output (with and without register allocation), assembly output, and GCC (used as a reference, to verify the tests).
 Calling `make functional_test` within the top-level directory runs the functional tests.